paulloz/godot-ink/README.md

 Depending on the version of Godot you're using, you might still have issues with the editor plugin.
 Do not worry, you don't actually need to enable it to use **godot-ink**.
 If you don't want to bother with extensive troubleshooting, all you have to do is attach `addons/paulloz.ink/Story.cs` to a node (or use it as a singleton).
 This node will become the `Story` node for the rest of this documentation.

+### TODO:
+* Getting/Setting/Observing InkLists
+* On the fly Ink to JSON compilation (works on Windows, need some tweaking for Linux and Mac OS support)

 ## License